 The Trump administration has also suggested additional cuts at various times, including: (1) cutting the corporate income tax rate from 21% to 15% (perhaps only for companies having their activities in the United States); (2) expanding the SALT deduction; (3) providing income exclusions for tips for certain industries (but tipped income would still be subject to payroll taxes), overtime pay (which could cost \$750 billion over 10 years), and Social Security payments; (4) creating new tax cuts for made-in-America products; (5) "tax incentives" for shipbuilding; and (6) making interest payments on car loans for American-made vehicles tax deductible.
-The administration has proposed increasing revenues by adding additional tariffs (which may be in executive orders rather than in a reconciliation act), ending the carried interest break used by private equity fund managers, and ending tax breaks for sports team owners.
+The administration has proposed increasing revenues by adding additional tariffs (which are being made in executive orders rather than in a reconciliation act), ending the carried interest break used by private equity fund managers, and ending tax breaks for sports team owners.
 See Gardner et al, Trump Will Seek to End Carried Interest, Expand SALT in Tax Bill, BLOOMBERG DAILY TAX REPORT (Feb.
 6, 2025); Edmondson & Duehren, Medicaid and More May Be Cut to Pay for Trump's Agenda, NEW YORK TIMES, Section A at 15 (Jan.
 24, 2025).
+Republican leaders are also considering establishing a new bracket (39%-40%) for those earning \$1 million or more and increasing the current top bracket from 37% to 39.6%.
+See Nancy Cook & Saleha Moshin, Republicans Debate Hiking Tax Rate to 40% for Millionaires, BLOOMBERG DAILY TAX REPORT (April 3, 2025).
+Republican leaders are also considering establishing a new bracket (39%-40%) for those earning \$1 million or more and increasing the current top bracket from 37% to 39.6%.
+See Nancy Cook & Saleha Moshin, Republicans Debate Hiking Tax Rate to 40% for Millionaires, BLOOMBERG DAILY TAX REPORT (April 3, 2025).
+However, votes may be lacking for that proposal.
+See Doug Sword, Americans for Tax Reform, Club for Growth Pan Millionaire's Tax, 187 TAX NOTES FEDERAL 396 (April 14, 2025)